Fairfield man charged with disorderly conduct

 Photo: Contributed Photo / Contributed Photo

-FAIRFIELD — Nicholas Giambrone, a 34-year-old Fairfield resident, was charged with disorderly conduct after allegedly becoming violent in front of his wife and child.
+FAIRFIELD — Dexter De Fiesta, a 35-year-old Fairfield resident, was charged with disorderly conduct and and threatening after allegedly pulling a knife during a domestic argument.

-Giambrone has a previous assault and battery charge involving the same victim, police said.
+At around 2:25 p.m.
+May 5, police responded to a report of an individual with a knife at a Black Rock Turnpike residence.
+According to a police report, De Fiesta pulled out a knife after a verbal argument with his wife which was subsequently discarded.
+Neither the victim nor De Fiesta suffered any injuries during the incident.

-Giambrone was issued a May 7 court date and held on a $10,000 bond.
+De Fiesta was arrested and charged with threatening and disorderly conduct.
+De Fiesta posted a $500 bond and issued a May 6 court date.

 View Comments